MadhuraBelsare1/card-developer/docs/release-notes/card/card_sandbox.md

 ### Debit NTT v1: Search using card number, full card and token format
-Debit NTT v1: Search using card number, full card and token format
+This case retrieves an NTT using a card number.

 #### Request
 **HTTP Method:** POST